ZSShen/MeltingPot/README.md

 | `IO_BANDWIDTH` | The maximum number of files a thread can simultaneously open |

 With the configuration file prepared, we can run the engine like:
-`./engine/bin/release/cluster --conf ./engine/cluster.conf` or
+For normal task, run `./engine/bin/release/cluster --conf ./engine/cluster.conf`.
-`valgrind ./engine/bin/debug/cluster --conf ./engine/cluster.conf`
+For memory debug, run `valgrind ./engine/bin/debug/cluster --conf ./engine/cluster.conf`
-Of course, the usage depends on our objective.
-Also note that if we apply valgrind for memory debugging, there will be a "still-reachable" alert in the summary report.
+Note that if we apply valgrind for memory debugging, there will be a "still-reachable" alert in the summary report.
 This is due to the side effect provided by GLib.
 Essentially, the entire project source is memory safe :-).

 [YARA]:http://plusvic.github.io/yara/